-This course focuses on the great liturgical traditions and the forms of music associated withthe Eastern and Western Church and the community of their musical practices from the early post-biblical period to their relationship to Christian worship in the present day.
-Prerequisite: MUHST 4102, MUHST 4122, MUHST 4132 and MUHST 4142.
-Two hours.
+A survey of the great liturgical traditions and the forms of music associated with the Eastern and Western Church and the community of their musical practices from the early post-biblical period to their relationship to Christian worship in the present day.
+Prerequisite: MUHST 4102.